-Increases in planned episode is not only good news for the film industry and fans but the New York economy as a whole.
-The incoming new episodes adds to the benefits of New York's state film tax credit for production companies whom operate in New York State.
-The tax credit has already helped spur $17 billion of economic activity along with helping employ over 1 million jobs since 2011.
-The explosion of economic activity in the film industry benefits a wide range of neighbor industries from such as the clothing and art industry.
-In addition, the production activity also impacts small businesses such as local restaurants which help feed hundreds of people that operate a production everyday.
-The impacts and benefits of the film industry are spread to small and large businesses alike.
+Additional episodes are not only good news for the film industry and fans but for the New York economy as a whole.
+The new episodes add to the benefits of New York's state film tax credit for production companies that operate in the state.
+The tax credit has already helped spur $17 billion of economic activity and helped employ over a million jobs since 2011.
+The explosion of economic activity in the film industry benefits a wide range of neighbor industries, including clothing and arts.
+In addition, the production activity also impacts small businesses including local restaurants, which help feed hundreds of people that operate a production everyday.
+The impacts and benefits of the film industry spread to small and large businesses alike.

-With the tax credit to extend until 2022, New York City is sure to stay a booming film industry and is sure to create booming business for those who service the film industry.
-The film credit has and will continue to make the New York film industry to be the best in the world.
+With the tax credit to extend until 2022, New York City is sure to maintain a booming film industry and create business for those who service the film industry.